News agency: Commercial services

-News agencies can be corporations that sell news (e.g., PA Media, Thomson Reuters, dpa and United Press International).
 Other agencies work cooperatively with large media companies, generating their news centrally and sharing local news stories the major news agencies may choose to pick up and redistribute (e.g., Associated Press (AP), Agence France-Presse (AFP) or the Indian news agency PTI).

+Government funded

 Governments may also control news agencies: China (Xinhua), Russia (TASS), and several other countries have government-funded news agencies which also use information from other agencies as well.